What Is Gelatin Artistry?

 Back to the gelatin art, it's believed that this artistic gelatins once started as been decorated with nuts and fruits on top of clear gelatin by forming flowers.
 Other version of this gelatins was by using the eggnog.
 By pouring eggnog on top of the clear gelatin and pricking the gelatin to let the liquid sip in and forming a flower was another way.
 Through out time the technics for the elaboration of this delicacies have been evolving either in the recipe or the tools that facilitate on forming each petal.
 The forming of different flowers intricate each detail from a pistil, baby's breath to a full petal.
 Not even to mention the colorful combination of pigments to add that realistic touch.
 Gelatin Artistry as we gelatin artists believe was initiated by nuns that taught homemakers back in the days (approx. 60-80 yrs.) as a form of income.

 From forming shapes inside clear gelatin as flowers to pricking and cutting with sharp objects such as hypodermic needles to now in days by using a Gubia-needle to make this art so much easy and more realistic, we can say that we will never know who was the actual inventor or creator of this three dimensional art.
 Many elders claim to have been the original creator of such art but none of who ever claimed have any proof nor would we think He/She would still be alive.
-Gelatin art has become so creative and complex on design that artists don't just limit on 3D flowers but go far beyond the basic such as making 3D colorful birds, butterflies, insects, mammals, scenery and human faces.
+Gelatin art has become so creative and complex on designs that artists don't just limit on 3D flowers but go far beyond the basic such as making 3D colorful birds, butterflies, insects, mammals, scenery and human faces.
 Gelatin Artistry is not only creating figures suspended in clear gelatin but there's other techniques such as water color, encaustic with edible pigments, intaglio, molding and pipping as if it was buttercream to decorate a beautiful work of art.
 Gelatin art is very versatile to work with in many combination with cakes and fruits and that is what makes this gelatins very unique and delicious.

-At the same time the artist was offered a position to teach at a cake and candy decorating supply store two months after embarking this career as an artist, Cakewalk Chicago located in the south side in Beverly opened the doors for this artist and never did she thought that she was stepping into a new world.
+At the same time the artist was offered a position to teach at a cake and candy decorating supply store two months after embarking this career as a gelatin artist, Cakewalk Chicago located in the south side in Beverly opened the doors for this artist and never did she thought that she was stepping into a new world.
 As Angelica started teaching people from different ages from children to elders she noticed that some students had a hard time having a steady hand.
 She knew she had to go back to the drawing board to start designing a tool that could be easily used by the students and that could be an aid to a quicker way of elaborating this gelatin art.
 On June of 2010 Angelica completed her first tool which she name "Gubia-Aguja".
 Gubia comes from "Gulbia" in Latin.
 Which is translated as chisel.
 Chisel is a metal tool used by carpenters to carve on to wood and "Aguja" in Spanish mean needle.

 The combination between this two words make up the word Gubia-needle.
 A tool made out of two other tools attached together to make two functions at the same time.
 As the artist began to work with the Gubia-needle she got inspired by nature to bring out more designs of different petals and leaves.
 As she perfected her vision of a very important tool she believe that this would be an impact to the development and evolution of such art, The Gelatin Artist release the Gubia-needles to the public for sell in her website on September of 2011.
 Till this day the Artist count with more than 150 essential designs, some available to the public and some still pending to be release to the public soon.

 Angelica is eager to show the world what this art is all about.
 Her talent and creativity has taken her to the spotlight of many exhibitions, displays, publications and the media.
 The artist counts with a YouTube Channel where it's bein a learning place for student abroad.
 She believes that this culinary art is not about who got artistic talent because you don't need any artistic ability to learn gelatin art it's more than art itself.
-It's therapy for the mind, it's a way of income for the homemakers that are looking to develop a business while taking care of your family at home.
+It's therapy for the mind, it's a way of income for the homemakers that are looking to develop a business while taking care of their family at home.
 Most of all it's a way to bond with someone that shares the same interest and passion as you.
 What other way can you share something sweet and surrealistic by eating one of this amazing gelatin desserts.